 While that model worked fine, it lacked context.
-During his tenure with the Hennepin County Attorneys Office, Dr. Tim Zuel, who managed be@school, had his staff delve deeper into why a child misses school, and delved deeper into the issue to find answers.
+Be@school staff realized they needed to have a better understanding on why a child misses school, and delved deeper into the issue to find answers.
 Now, staff with the be@school program might send a child with only seven missed days to child protection, but someone who missed 20 might avoid the court system.
 They have also discovered the student with only seven missed days might be dealing with severe parental neglect in the home.
 But the child with 20 absences has a loving family with transportation obstacles.
 They are willing to take the help offered and improve their child’s attendance.

 In fact, be@school staff have found that the chief reason for tardiness or missing school days is transportation problems.
 The second major hurdle is a conflict between the child’s parent and a teacher or school administrator.
 Mediation can be set up through be@school to bring both sides together.

 Statistics indicate the new approach is working.
 The program numbers show that in the past five years the number of students referred from schools in Hennepin County to be@school has increased between 6 and 9 percent each year.
 And yet, the number of cases be@school sent to child protection for neglect dropped by 15 percent.

 We are proud of this program and the good work the be@school staff is doing.